Photokeratitis: Treatment

 The pain may be temporarily alleviated with anaesthetic eye drops for the examination; however, they are not used for continued treatment, as anaesthesia of the eye interferes with corneal healing, and may lead to corneal ulceration and even loss of the eye.
+In the 1900s polar explorers treated snow blindness by dripping cocaine into the eye.
 Cool, wet compresses over the eyes and artificial tears may help local symptoms when the feeling returns.
 Nonsteroidal anti-inflammatory drug (NSAID) eyedrops are widely used to lessen inflammation and eye pain, but have not been proven in rigorous trials.
 Systemic (oral) pain medication is given if discomfort is severe.
 Healing is usually rapid (24–72 hours) if the injury source is removed.
 Further injury should be avoided by isolation in a dark room, removing contact lenses, not rubbing the eyes, and wearing sunglasses until the symptoms improve.